Mr. Nature here–with something almost never seen by human beings: a giant squid.

 The Okinawan habu, from Okinawa, is also very dangerous.
 This snake and the mamushi are the most venomous snakes in Japan.
 (Other snakes include the yamakagashi, himehabu, etc.)

-Mount Kaya, which is called Kayasan, is also known as Kofuji (Little Fuji) because of its slight resemblance to Mt.
+This mountain (about 360 meters) is about one-tenth the size of Mt.
 Fuji (3,776 meters).
 This mountain is approximately one twenty-fourth the size of Mount Everest (8,848 meters).

 And so for about an hour we huffed and puffed, exerted our strength, and made our way up the mountain little by little.
 (I think this is my second or third time I climbed this mountain, the first time being when I was five or six years old).